How To Prepare for UPSC IAS 2020 - Check IAS Preparation Tips Here

 Read and revise NCERTs thoroughly.
 Lot of questions in Prelims are asked from content given in NCERT.

 The Indian Economy –Sanjiv Verma is very good for beginners and for those who find economics distasteful and difficult.
 It explains concepts in very simple language.
 The book by Ramesh Singh can be read after the book by Sanjiv Verma.

 Last 5 chapters of the Class XII NCERT Biology book are based on Environment.

 International relations keep changing and you must read the newspaper to keep yourself updated on the latest developments in the world.

 The candidate can make use of many government sources for their UPSC IAS 2020 preparation.
 All the content (study material) available on government websites and books are highly authentic and reliable.

 If you can, try to get a gist/summary of these magazines.
 The gist is provided online by many coaching centres.
 You may subscribe to it.
 It will save a lot of time.
 You will not have to read unnecessary information.

 You may refer to some Current Affairs magazine to fill up the gap in your notes.

 IAS Exam Preparation Tip 5- Reading Newspaper every day

 Newspapers and current affairs form an important aspect of the UPSC IAS preparation.
 The newspapers provide the candidate with an abundant source of knowledge about current affairs in the country and outside.
-The candidate must read the newspaper every day to keep a track of new developments around the world to remain informed.
+The candidate must read the newspaper every day to keep track of new developments around the world to remain informed.